chiptopher/Abacus/README.md

 - 74HC595 Output Register
 - Atmega328p and ATTiny85 microcontroller programming

-The libraries were developed in C, but since the Arduino playform required C++ they were converted.
+The libraries were developed in C, but since the Arduino playform required C++, they were converted.

 The Atmega328p is prgrammed with the Abacus.ino file and the Attiny85 (which powers the alarm) is programmed with the AbacusAlarm.ino file.

-Additionally, the [Time Library] (http://playground.arduino.cc/Code/Time) would be required to compile the program.
+Additionally, the [Time Library](http://playground.arduino.cc/Code/Time) would be required to compile the program.